OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 **Add-in with commands running in Excel Online**
 ![Add-in commands](../../images/addincommands2.png)

 You can define your commands in your add-in manifest and the Office platform takes care of interpreting them into native UI.
-Add-in commands are already available for [Outlook] (http://dev.outlook.com/) and are currently in preview release for Word 2016, Excel 2016 and Excel Online.
-Commands willl be available for PowerPoint in the near future.
+Add-in commands are already available for [Outlook](../outlook/add-in-commands-for-outlook.md) and are currently in preview release for Word 2016, Excel 2016, and Excel Online.
+Commands will be available for PowerPoint in the near future.

-To get started wth the preview, check out these [samples on GitHub] (https://github.com/OfficeDev/Office-Add-in-Commands-Samples/).
-[MSDN documentation] (http://aka.ms/addincommandspreview) also explains the preview in details as well as a complete reference for the [add-in manifest with commands] (http://aka.ms/addincommandsmanifest).
+To get started with the preview, check out these [samples on GitHub](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/), and see [Add-in commands for Excel, Word and PowerPoint (Preview)](../design/add-in-commands-for-excel-and-word-preview.md)

 ### Task pane add-ins